rancher-sandbox/cos-toolkit-docs/content/en/docs/Reference/immutable_rootfs.md

 `rootfs.after` cloud-init stages.

-In the environment file only few options are available:
+In the environment file few options are available:

 * `VOLUMES=LABEL=<blk_label>:<mountpoint>`: This variable expects a block device